kranthi419/Explore-RAG/README.md

 # RAG Retrieval Techniques

-This project demonstrates the use of Retrieval-Augmented Generation (RAG) techniques for document retrieval using hypothetical document generation.
+This project demonstrates the use of Retrieval-Augmented Generation (RAG) techniques for document retrievals.
 The project is implemented in Python and uses Streamlit for the web interface.

 ## Requirements